 The only marked hiking trail on the Goetchius Wetland Preserve is in Mary’s Woods, accessed from the back of the Caroline Grove Cemetery on Rt.
 79. This short, flat, and easy-to-hike loop trail leads to a bench that looks out over a beautiful view of the natural wetland, with Hammond Hill in the background.

-Unlike most marshes, the large natural wetland that is partly on the Goetchius Preserve is unique because it drains to both the north and the south, contributing to both the St. Lawrence and Susquehanna River watersheds.
-The primary wildlife attractions of this preserve stem from the wetlands and the important habitat they provide.
+The primary wildlife attractions of this preserve stem from its wetlands and the important habitat they provide.
 Although grasses and sedges are the most common types of vegetation in the wetland, there are populations of interesting plants that will satisfy curious botanists.
 Among them are winterberry, speckled alder, and marsh marigold.

 The upland forest of “Mary’s Woods” hosts a variety of trees benefitting wildlife, including black cherry trees (identified by their dark flaky bark), American beech (much of it dying from beech bark disease), and sugar maple (including some large dying or dead ones that provide valuable nesting cavities for animals such as eastern screech owls).
 A variety of sparrows, warblers, woodpeckers, and other birds move through regularly.
 Winter is a great time to watch for animal tracks such as opossum, raccoon and fox.
 You might even find a burrow, excavated by a woodchuck awaiting spring.